YathinGK/Hornbill_Transformer/README.md

 [https://github.com/YathinGK/Hornbill Transformer.git](https://github.com/YathinGK/Hornbill_Transformer.git)

 3.Execution Steps
- i)Run the MetaData_Extraction.ipynb
+ 1. Run the MetaData_Extraction.ipynb
+ 2. Add the path for the Trained model and Directory of the input images
+ 3. RUN the program
- ii)Add the path for the Trained model and Directory of the input images iii)RUN the program iv)Output will be stored in folders based on the date,Type of image (Visible or Thermal) , it contains the output image that as been renamed
+ 4. Output will be stored in folders based on the date,Type of image (Visible or Thermal) , it contains the output image that as been renamed

  4.Hotspot Detection
- i)Run the Hospot Detection.ipynb
+ 1. Run the Hospot Detection.ipynb
- ii)View the hotspot areas highlighted using green boxes using the Hotspot Detection Algorithm
+ 2. View the hotspot areas highlighted using green boxes using the Hotspot Detection Algorithm

 Structure :
 ├── 📂 Input_Images/